Denver, CO Sept 29 - Oct 3, 2015

 Change is an everyday reality in family medicine.
-Learn ways to cope in three stimulating [general sessions].
+Learn ways to cope in three stimulating general sessions.
 Explore the digital-medical revolution with cardiologist Eric Topol, MD, author of The Creative Destruction of Medicine.
 Hear from Pulitzer Prize winner and social critic Anna Quindlen.
 And hear how to avoid burnout with family physician and business coach Dike Drummond, MD.
 All sessions will be held in the Ballroom, Level 3, in the Walter E. Washington Convention Center.
 CME credit will be offered for each session.

 Enhance your learning with tracks focused on three hot family medicine topics.
 Building the right practice and coding correctly for reimbursement are critical issues for every family physician.
 Get ready for ICD-10.
 Learn everything you need to know about PCMH.
 And really study the Direct Primary Care Model.
 Pick a track and attend the Interactive Lecture and associated Expanded Learning sessions.

 Get interactive in this unique environment dedicated to obesity and featuring evidence-based clinical pearls presented through audio recordings and scientific panels.
 Walk through at your own pace before engaging in small group discussion about the diagnosis and management of patients.

 Assembly offers hands-on clinical procedural courses presented by expert faculty.
 At least 50 percent of course time is devoted to practicing skills.
 Separate fee and registration required.